-The Statement of Accounts was authorised for issue by the Finance Director 31 May 2024.
+The Statement of Accounts was authorised for issue by the Finance Director on 30 June 2025.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.